Think Like an Actor, Present Like a Pro

 Early Career Kickstart: Tenure Track

-These biannual sessions are intended as a follow-up to the monthly New Faculty Orientation.
+These annual sessions are intended as a follow-up to the monthly New Faculty Orientation.
 Orientation gave you the information to get you started at Michigan.
 In this session, there will be specific focus on expectations for advancement and career planning within the tenure track.
-Established instructional track faculty will share their stories around their career trajectories including milestones and stumbling blocks to avoid.
+Established tenure track faculty will share their stories around their career trajectories including milestones and stumbling blocks to avoid.